tlichten/vagrant-vsim/README.md

 ## Known issues

- - There is **no error handling** in place, please do not just abort the program when things take a while.
+ - There is almost **no error handling** in place, please do not just abort the program when things take a while.
 At first start, please be patient, preparing the VSim Vagrant box can take several minutes.
  - Occassionaly, ```vagrant destroy``` will error and can not delete all VM disks.
 These stale VMs may consume significant disk space.
 Manual deletion is required.
 Delete those VMs from your Virtualbox directory, e.g. `~\VirtualBox VMs`
  - The setup is currently limited to a single node cluster
- - Clustered Data Ontap 8.2.3 - no support for 8.3
  - Setup on Windows doesn't work reliably

 ```license